Language localisation

 Language localisation (or language localization) is the process of adapting a product's translation to a specific country or region.
 It is the second phase of a larger process of product translation and cultural adaptation (for specific countries, regions, cultures or groups) to account for differences in distinct markets, a process known as internationalisation and localisation.

 Language localisation differs from translation activity because it involves a comprehensive study of the target culture in order to correctly adapt the product to local needs.
 Localisation can be referred to by the numeronym L10N (as in: "L", followed by the number 10, and then "N").

-The localisation process is most generally related to the cultural adaptation and translation of software, video games, websites, and technical communication, as well as audio/voiceover, video, writing system, script or other multimedia content, and less frequently to any written translation (which may also involve cultural adaptation processes).
+The localisation process is most generally related to the cultural adaptation and translation of software, mobile applications, video games, websites, and technical communication, as well as audio/voiceover, video, writing system, script or other multimedia content, and less frequently to any written translation (which may also involve cultural adaptation processes).

 Localisation can be done for regions or countries where people speak different languages or where the same language is spoken.
 For instance, different dialects of German, with different idioms, are spoken in Germany, Austria, Switzerland, and Belgium.